Mid-Course Reviews (MCR) for Graduate Students

 Please submit the online request form at least two weeks prior to the date when you would like to the MCR to be conducted

-Summer 2018 Mid-Course Reviews will take place between Tuesday, May 29 and close Friday, August 3, 2018.
-To arrange for a mid-course review, please submit the online request form at least two weeks prior to the date when you would like to the MCR to be conducted.
+Fall 2018 Mid-Course Reviews will take place between Monday, September 17 and Friday, November 16, 2018.
+To arrange for a mid-course review, please submit the online request form at least two weeks prior to the date when you would like the MCR to be conducted.
 We strongly recommend that graduate student instructors request an MCR early on in the semester when the feedback will be actionable (e.g. after the first major assignment, around the week 7 lull) so that any adjustments made will impact and support student learning.

 What to Expect